external-secrets/kubernetes-external-secrets/README.md

 If you use Vault Namespaces (a Vault Enterprise feature) you can set the namespace to interact with via the `VAULT_NAMESPACE` environment variable.

+The Vault token obtained by Kubernetes authentication will be renewed as needed.
+By default the token will be renewed three poller intervals (POLLER_INTERVAL_MILLISECONDS) before the token TTL expires.
+The default should be acceptable in most cases but the token renew threshold can also be customized by setting the `VAULT_TOKEN_RENEW_THRESHOLD` environment variable.
+The token renew threshold value is specified in seconds and tokens with remaining TTL less than this number of seconds will be renewed.
+In order to minimize token renewal load on the Vault server it is suggested that Kubernetes auth tokens issued by Vault have a TTL of at least ten times the poller interval so that they are renewed less frequently.
+A longer token TTL results in a lower  token renewal load on Vault.

 If Vault uses a certificate issued by a self-signed CA you will need to provide that certificate:

 ```sh